lycheeverse/lychee/README.md

       --cookie-jar <COOKIE_JAR>
           Tell lychee to read cookies from the given file.
 Cookies will be stored in the cookie jar and sent with requests.
-          New cookies will be stored in the cookie jar and existing cookies will be updated
+          New cookies will be stored in the cookie jar and existing cookies will be updated.

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked